 Still one of the most-used features today, I developed the “fill zones” feature so users could quickly and accurately design large-scale solar installations.
 At that time the only way users could place solar panels was either one-by-one or by auto-filling an entire roof face, neither of which was performant or flexible enough for use in the commercial solar market, a market the company wanted to expand into.

-Knowing this, I designed the “fill zones” feature to be the killer feature of the commercial solar designer’s workflow, automatically placing the most non-overlapping panels in a user-defined area as well as calculating the wiring of the panels and associated power electronics that would satisfy design criteria.
+Knowing this, I designed the “fill zones” feature to be the killer feature of the commercial solar designer’s workflow, automatically placing the most non-overlapping panels in a user-defined area as well as calculating the wiring of the panels and associated power electronics that would satisfy design criteria such as panel tilt, dc/ac ratio, overcurrent ratio, and solar access ratio.

 Users outline a polygonal section of a roof face to define the first area of a “fill zone”.
 A “fill zone” is a set of pre-defined areas wherein all panels, inverters and other balance-of-system (BOS) components are automatically updated according to design criteria settings stored by the “fill zone” (i.e panel tilt, dc/ac ratio, overcurrent ratio, solar access ratio, etc).